fusioncharts/vue-fusioncharts/README.md

 });
 ```

-### Standalone / CDN
+### VanillaJS

 If you are not using any bundler, you can refer the file in a script tag.
 The library will be available in a global object named `VueFusionCharts`.

 ```html
 <head>